visualbis/valqsaurus/docs/simulation/touch-support.md

 *Type the name of the node in the search box*

-* In *Tree* view, the *Copper Sold* node is selected and the model is expanded up to the selected node level.
+* In the *Tree* view, the *Copper Sold* node is selected and the model is expanded up to the selected node level.

 <div style={{ textAlign: "center" }}>
   <Zoom>